omergulen28/OmerGulenDSA210TermProject/README.md

 Limited to one player’s (my) games.
 APIs may not include every game if privacy settings restrict access.
 Future extensions could include comparison with other players or engine-based accuracy analysis.

+1-Data Sources

+The primary data source for this project is my personal online chess game history collected from Chess.com.
+The platform allows users to export their complete game history in PGN (Portable Game Notation) format.

+The dataset consists of multiple PGN files covering different time periods.
+Each file contains structured metadata such as:

+Player color (White / Black)

+Game result (Win, Loss, Draw)

+Opening name and ECO code

+Total number of moves

+Time control information

+The raw PGN files were parsed and transformed into a structured dataset using Python.

+2-Methodology

+This project follows a standard data science pipeline consisting of the following steps:

+ 1-Data Collection
+All game data was downloaded manually from Chess.com.

+ 2-Data Cleaning & Preprocessing

+PGN files were parsed using the python-chess library

+Missing values were handled

+Invalid or incomplete games were removed

+ 3-Feature Engineering
+New variables were created, including:

+Queen development move number

+Game phase categorization (Short / Medium / Long)

+Aggression score

+Numerical encoding of game outcomes

+Exploratory Data Analysis (EDA)
+Visual and statistical exploration was conducted using:

+Histograms

+Box plots

+Violin plots

+Correlation heatmaps

+Hypothesis Testing
+Visual and descriptive statistical techniques were used to test predefined hypotheses.

+Hypotheses

+The project was guided by the following research hypotheses:

+H₀₁ (Null Hypothesis):
+Early queen development has no effect on game outcome.

+H₁₁ (Alternative Hypothesis):
+Early queen development significantly affects game outcome.

+H₀₂ (Null Hypothesis):
+There is no significant difference in performance when playing White versus Black.

+H₁₂ (Alternative Hypothesis):
+Playing color significantly affects game performance.

+H₀₃ (Null Hypothesis):
+Game length and game outcome are independent.

+H₁₃ (Alternative Hypothesis):
+Game length and game outcome are related.

+Findings

+The key findings of this project are summarized below:

+Early queen development is strongly associated with lower win rates.

+Games that last longer tend to have higher probabilities of winning.

+Performance varies significantly depending on whether I play White or Black.

+Moderate aggressive play is correlated with better game outcomes.

+My most successful openings depend on both opening structure and playing color.

+These findings confirm that personal gameplay contains consistent, measurable behavioral patterns.